 Prevoiously Sveta has been responsible for Neste’s strategic accounts, where she was driving growth and deployment of commercial initiatives including Neste MY renewable diesel launch in Finland.
 Today Neste’s customers are widely using this solution in road transportation also outside Finland.

-Hédi Grati, Consulting Director, Energy, IHS Markit, works in the European downstream consulting practice based in London, and carried out numerous tailored consulting assignments for national and international oil companies, traders, logistics providers, and financial institutions, providing market studies, strategic advice and recommendations.
+Hédi Grati, Director Refining & Marketing, IHS Markit, works in the European downstream consulting practice based in London, and carried out numerous tailored consulting assignments for national and international oil companies, traders, logistics providers, and financial institutions, providing market studies, strategic advice and recommendations.

 Mr. Grati specializes in the refinery’s heavy fractions and the marine bunker market.
 Since joining IHS Markit in 2014, he conducted various client assignments related to the supply, demand, and price impact of the upcoming 2020 bunker specification change.
 He headed the supply/demand section of the multi-client study “Navigating Choppy Waters” about the topic of the bunker fuel transition.
 Most recently, he was in charge of the shipping policy section of the latest multi-client study “Reinventing the Airplane and the Ship” about decarbonization in aviation and shipping.